Frequently Asked Questions

 It is anticipated that all the costs could be carried by the applicant companies and their investors.
 Upon completion, the companies would be paid from the Nuclear Waste Fund.

-Figure 1 (below).
+Figure 2 (below).
 A typical nuclear fuel assembly.
 The one shown below is a common design for a Boiling Water Reactor (BWR).
-The fuel pellets for Pressurized Water Reactors are the same size, but placed in somewhat larger fuel assemblies, about 11 inches, and contain more rods.
+The fuel pellets for Pressurized Water Reactors are the same size, but are placed in somewhat larger fuel assemblies that contain more rods.
 The fuel assembly would be placed in canisters that fit conveniently down drillholes.